French Drain Installation for Kansas City Homes

 ✅ Underground downspout extensions

 The most common KC fix.
-If your downspouts dump at the foundation, we bury Schedule 40 PVC underground and route the gutter discharge 8–20 ft away from the house to a pop-up emitter, daylight outlet, or dry well.
+If your downspouts dump at the foundation, we bury Schedule 40 PVC or corrugated pipe underground and route the gutter discharge 8–20 ft away from the house to a daylight outlet.

 - Solves 70% of "wet basement during rain" calls without touching the foundation